preactjs/preact-www/content/en/guide/v10/options.md

 }
 ```

-None of the currently available hooks have return values, so handling return values from the original hook is not necessary.
+None of the currently available hooks excluding `options.event` have return values, so handling return values from the original hook is not necessary.

 ## Available Option Hooks